pmoskovi/WebSocket-KafkaApp-ChatGPT4o/Step 07/README.md

 ```

 ## Explanation:
-1. Reading the Message: Directly parse the message using JSON.parse(event.data) as the data is already a string.
+1. **Reading the Message**: Directly parse the message using JSON.parse(event.data) as the data is already a string.
-2. Drawing Function: Remains unchanged, drawing the received coordinates on the canvas.
+2. **Drawing Function**: Remains unchanged, drawing the received coordinates on the canvas.

 ## Summary:
 With this correction, the Mirror HTML5 app will correctly parse the incoming WebSocket messages as JSON and use the coordinates to draw on the canvas.